Greek Language

 Click here or scroll down for Basic Syllabus for Semesters 1 & 2 of Introduction to Classical Greek

-Click Here for Class schedule for Spring 2009
+Click Here for Class schedule for Fall 2012

 Course Objectives

-• To develop a basic understanding of the grammatical structure of the Greek language
+• Explain and utilize a basic understanding of the grammatical structure of the Greek language

-• To gain exposure to ancient Greek culture, literature, and history through the study of the language
+• Appreciate ancient Greek culture, literature, and history as learned through study of the language

-• To have fun while doing all of that!
+• Enjoy and have fun while doing all of that!

 ---